-- Damage of any origin sustained by a structure whereby the cost of restoring the structure to its before-damaged condition would equal or exceed 50% of the market value of the structure before the damage occurred.
+- Damage of any origin sustained by a structure whereby the cost of restoring the structure to its condition before damage would equal or exceed 50% of the market value of the structure before the damage occurred.

 - SUBSTANTIAL IMPROVEMENT

-- Any reconstruction, rehabilitation, addition or other improvement of a structure, the cost of which exceeds 50% of the market value of the structure before the start of construction of the improvement.
+- Any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds 50% of the market value of the structure before the start of construction of the improvement.
 This term includes structures which have incurred substantial damage, regardless of the actual repair work performed.
 The term does not, however, include either:

-- (2) Any alteration of a historic structure, provided that the alteration will not preclude the structure's continued designation as a historic structure.
+- B. Any alteration of an historic structure, provided that the alteration will not preclude the structure's continued designation as an historic structure.

-- A grant of relief from the requirements of this chapter which permits construction in a manner that would otherwise be prohibited by this chapter.
+- A grant of relief from the requirements of this chapter that permits construction in a manner that would otherwise be prohibited by this chapter.

-This chapter shall apply to all areas of special flood hazard within the jurisdiction of the Township of Bloomfield, Essex County, New Jersey.
+This chapter shall apply to all areas of special flood hazards within the jurisdiction of the Township of Bloomfield, Essex County, New Jersey.

 The areas of special flood hazard for the Township of Bloomfield, Community No. 340178, are identified and defined on the following documents prepared by the Federal Emergency Management Agency:

-A scientific and engineering report "Flood Insurance Study, Essex County, New Jersey (All Jurisdictions)," dated June 4, 2007.
+A scientific and engineering report, "Flood Insurance Study, Essex County, New Jersey (All Jurisdictions)," dated April 3, 2020.

-The above documents are hereby adopted and declared to be a part of this ordinance.
-The Flood Insurance Study and maps are on file at The Office of the Township Engineer, 1 Municipal Plaza, Room 203, Bloomfield, New Jersey 07003.
+The above documents are hereby adopted and declared to be a part of this chapter.
+The Flood Insurance Study, maps and advisory documents are on file at Bloomfield Township Engineering Department, 1 Municipal Plaza, Room 203, Bloomfield, New Jersey.

-No structure or land shall hereafter be constructed, located, extended, converted or altered without full compliance with the terms of this chapter and other applicable regulations.
-Violation of the provisions of this chapter by failure to comply with any of its requirements (including violations of conditions and safeguards established in connection with condition) shall constitute a misdemeanor.
-Any person who violates this chapter or fails to comply with any of its requirements shall, upon conviction thereof, be subject to the penalty as provided in § 1-15, General penalty, of this Code, for each violation and, in addition, shall pay all costs and expenses involved in the case.
+No structure or land shall hereafter be constructed, relocated to, extended, converted, or altered without full compliance with the terms of this chapter and other applicable regulations.
+Violation of the provisions of this chapter by failure to comply with any of its requirements (including violations of conditions and safeguards established in connection with conditions) shall constitute a misdemeanor.
+Any person who violates this chapter or fails to comply with any of its requirements shall, upon conviction thereof, be subject to the penalty as provided in § 1-15 of the Township Code, for each violation, and in addition shall pay all costs and expenses involved in the case.
 Nothing herein contained shall prevent the Township of Bloomfield from taking such other lawful action as is necessary to prevent or remedy any violation.

-This chapter is not intended to repeal, abrogate or impair any existing easements, covenants or deed restrictions.
-However, where this chapter and another ordinance, easement, covenant or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail.
+This chapter is not intended to repeal, abrogate, or impair any existing easements, covenants, or deed restrictions.
+However, where this chapter and other ordinance, easement, covenant, or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail.

 In the interpretation and application of this chapter, all provisions shall be:

 The degree of flood protection required by this chapter is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
 Larger floods can and will occur on rare occasions.
-Flood heights may be increased by man-made or natural causes.
-This chapter does not imply that land outside the areas of special flood hazard or uses permitted within such areas will be free from flooding or flood damages.
+Flood heights may be increased by artificial or natural causes.
+This chapter does not imply that land outside the area of special flood hazards or uses permitted within such areas will be free from flooding or flood damages.

-This chapter shall not create liability on the part of Bloomfield, any officer or employee thereof or the Federal Insurance Administration for any flood damages that result from reliance on this chapter or any administrative decision lawfully made thereunder.
+This chapter shall not create liability on the part of the Township of Bloomfield, any officer or employee thereof or the Federal Insurance Administration, for any flood damages that result from reliance on this chapter or any administrative decision lawfully made thereunder.

-Elevation, in relation to mean sea level, of the lowest floor (including basement) of all structures.
+Elevation in relation to zero foot elevation NAVD 88 datum, of the lowest floor (including basement) of all structures;

-Elevation, in relation to mean sea level, to which any structure has been floodproofed.
+Elevation in relation to zero foot elevation NAVD 88 datum to which any structure has been floodproofed;

-Description of the extent to which any watercourse will be altered or relocated as a result of proposed development.
+Description of the extent to which any watercourse will be altered or relocated as a result of proposed development; and

-The Township Engineer is hereby appointed to administer and implement this chapter by reviewing all development applications within a special flood hazard area who will review and recommend granting or denying development permit applications within a flood hazard area in accordance with its provisions.
+The Township Engineer is hereby appointed to administer and implement this chapter by granting or denying development permit applications in accordance with its provisions.